-If you are delayed due to an insured event, for example adverse weather conditions, you would be covered up to £750 if you miss your flight.Back to FAQs
+If you are delayed due to an insured event, for example, failure of scheduled public transport services to get you to your destination in time, due to strike, industrial action or adverse weather you would be covered up to £500 for the UK and European holidays, or up to £1000 for holidays outside of Europe, if you miss your flight.Back to FAQs

 What happens if my baggage is delayed?

-If in the case that your baggage is delayed more than 12 hours we will pay up to the sum of £150 for the purchase of immediate necessities.Back to FAQs
+If in the case that your baggage is delayed more than 12 hours we will pay up to the maximum of £250 for the purchase of immediate necessities.Back to FAQs

 If my luggage is stolen, what is covered?

-For personal baggage you are covered up to £3,500 for annual trips.
-There is a limit of £500 for any one article or pair or set of articles.Back to FAQs
+For personal baggage, you are covered up to £2000 for annual and single-trip policies.
+There is a limit of £300 for any one article or pair or set of articles.Back to FAQs

 If I had all my money stolen, what would be covered?

-In the case of lost or stolen monies, the ETA pays out a maximum of £750, with a cash limit of £300.
+In the case of lost or stolen money, the ETA pays out a maximum of £300, with a cash limit of £250 for adults and £50 for children.
 We would advise travellers to carry no more than £300 cash whilst travelling to and from the holiday destination.
 If staying in a hotel, we would always advise that you lock all valuables and monies in a secured safe.Back to FAQs